BrenoFariasdaSilva/Worked-Example-Miner/RefactoringMiner/README.md

 2. The script checks for prerequisites and directory structures.

-3. It clones or updates a specified GitHub repository using Git.
+3. It clones or updates a specified GitHub repository using Git or opens the generated files by PyDriller.

 4. For each class or method specified in `FILES_TO_ANALYZE`, it generates refactoring data for commits in the repository concurrently, using multiple threads.

 5. Refactoring data is stored in JSON files in the `json_files` directory.

-# Python Script
+# Python Scripts

 In this section, we provide explanations for each function in the provided Python script and introduce RefactoringMiner, an essential tool used by the script.